A homemade ketchup recipe, without the sugar and agave that’s often added to ketchup you might find on a grocery store shelf.

 - Process tomatoes, onions and apples in a food processor or blender.
 As this is a large recipe, you have to do this in batches.

-- Pour processed ingredients along with the spice bag into a pot.
-Simmer until volume is reduced into one half
+- Pour blended ingredients along with the spice bag into a pot.
+Simmer until volume is reduced by one half.

 - Chop the sage and rosemary and add to the pot.

 - Add salt, vinegar, sucanat and cayenne powder and bring to a boil again.

 - Turn off the heat and pour hot ketchup into jars.
 If using sterilized jars, seal immediately.
 Otherwise let cool and then cover and store in fridge or freezer.

 - Prep Time: 10 mins